What Are the Top Pros and Cons of Aquaculture?

 Nature, when left to its own devices, is incredibly resilient.
 As long as people don’t fish them to unsustainable levels, wild fisheries are capable of restoring themselves to what they were before.
 Right now, more than 30% of fisheries worldwide are overexploited, dropping populations to a point where they aren’t sustainable.
 If they spend too much time at this level, the entire population could die out.
 Thus, causing the ecosystem in that area to collapse.
 Switching some of the demand to aquaculture farms rather than wild fish can give these fisheries a chance to recover.
 As a result, the next time fishermen show up to harvest, they won’t risk damaging the delicate ecosystem.

 Finding the Balance With Aquaculture

 Aquaculture isn’t inherently positive or negative.
 As with most industrial practices, it has its pros and cons.
-The most vital thing is to find a balance that allows us to enjoy seafood without damaging or destroying the environment in the process.
+Finding a balance that allows us to enjoy seafood without damaging or destroying the environment in the process is vital.

 About the author

 Starting from an early age, Jane Marsh loved all animals and became a budding environmentalist.
 Now, Jane works as the Editor-in-Chief of Environment.co where she covers topics related to climate policy, renewable energy, the food industry, and more.